‘Dragon Ball Super’ Episode 75-77 Leaks Tease Bulla’s Birth, A Stoned Goku, Frieza, Cell, Evil Buu Cameos, And More

 The summary provided for Dragon Ball Super Episode 75 was very brief.
 According to the short teaser, Son Goku would be looking for a training partner in order to prepare for the upcoming Universe Survival Arc.
 Unfortunately for the powerful Saiyan, no one would be available to humor him.
 His wife, Chi Chi, would be calling her firstborn son, Gohan, to train with his father.
 With Gohan being the way he is, however, he would be fighting his dad in his Great Saiyaman outfit.

 While Dragon Ball Super Episode 75 would most likely not contain any plot-changing moments, the premise of Goku fighting his son as a form of training is something that fans of the long-running franchise approve of.
 After all, training with Goku might finally be the tipping point for Gohan to go back to being a martial artist once more.
-Gohan’s return to fighting form has already been teased over the last few weeks, and the character’s build-up might finally reach a turning point with DBS Episode 75.
+Gohan’s return to fighting form has already been teased over the last few weeks, and the character’s buildup might finally reach a turning point with DBS Episode 75.

 Dragon Ball Super Episode 76 has managed to get numerous fans of the franchise extremely hyped as well.
 The premise for Episode 76 is quite unique, featuring Goku and Krillin going back to the Turtle Hermit (Master Roshi) for some old-school training.
 True to form, however, Roshi asks his old students to gather some “Paradise Grass” from a nearby forest.
 Unfortunately for the two fighters, the task ends up being rather complicated.

 “Krillin is picked next as the bored Goku’s training partner.
 He suggests they train together under the Turtle Hermit like the old times.
-As a part of their training, the Turtle Hermit orders them to go get the “Paradise Grass” herb from a forest.
+As a part of their training, the Turtle Hermit orders them to go get the ‘Paradise Grass’ herb from a forest.
 In the forest, they find Frieza, Majin Buu, Cell, and other old foes Goku and co. have fought.”

 With Episode 76’s summary in mind, and considering the fact that most of Goku’s old foes would conveniently be appearing in a forest, avid fans of Dragon Ball Super have humorously noted that Goku and Krillin would most likely get high as a result of the Paradise Grass.
 The references to plants being used to induce hallucinations are very notable in DBS Episode 76’s summary.
 Thus, while undoubtedly a filler episode, the premise of Goku and Krillin getting blazed and possibly fighting trees and forest animals is something that numerous fans are looking forward to.